Not to frighten you, but we’re fast approaching a major technology juncture.

 A few years ago we addressed this by offering a mobi site to be called up based on the screen size the visitor was using to view our site.
 This approach made sense for about 30 digital nanoseconds.
 With the explosion of different internet capable devices in the market, with varying screen sizes, this approach staled quickly.
 It worked well for some and totally crashed with others.

-Fortunately RWD alleviates the issues arising from the seemingly illogical ‘mobile template’ tactic.
+Fortunately responsive design alleviates the issues arising from the seemingly illogical ‘mobile template’ tactic.

 3 Reasons Responsive Web Design is the Way to Go